git-town/git-town/website/src/stacked-changes.md

 currently work on, resist the urge to code it in the current feature branch.
 Implement it in its own feature, parent, or child branch.

-_Keep the entire branch chain in sync:_ Make sure you run `git sync --all` or `git sync` on the youngest child branch to keep the entire chain of feature branches synced.
+_Keep the entire branch chain in sync:_ Make sure you run `git town sync --all` or `git town sync` on the youngest child branch to keep the entire chain of feature branches synced.

 _Avoid unnecessary chaining:_ If your feature branches don't depend on each